-From these data it is clear that suicide prevention is a worldwide priority and every effort should be made in order to improve early recognition of imminent suicide, manage suicidal subjects and strengthen suicide prevention strategies.
+From these data, it is clear that suicide prevention is a worldwide priority and every effort should be made in order to improve early recognition of imminent suicide, manage suicidal subjects, and strengthen suicide prevention strategies.
 In our opinion, the first step of prevention is the improvement of knowledge in the field: this was the aim of this present special issue on Frontiers in Psychiatry.
-In the special issue several paper have contributed to the suicide knowledge from several viewpoints.
+In the special issue, several papers have contributed to the suicide knowledge from several viewpoints.

 From a neural perspective, Deshpande et al. tried to understand the neural substrates underlying the gender differences in the rate of fatal suicidal behavior keeping in mind the Interpersonal–Psychological Theory of Suicide.
 They conclude that suicidal desire generally leads to fatal/decisive action in males, while, in females, it manifests as depression, ideation, and generally non-fatal actions and this has different neural basis.
 The importance of these finding was remarked by Professor Gonda’s commentary on the Deshpande’s paper.

-From a social psychiatry perspective the paper of Carpiniello and Pinna focused on the complex relationships that may exist between suicidal behavior and stigmatizing attitudes.
+From a social psychiatry perspective, the paper of Carpiniello and Pinna focused on the complex relationships that may exist between suicidal behavior and stigmatizing attitudes.
 They pointed out a reciprocal relationship between stigma and suicide: suicide may cause stigmatizing attitudes, but stigma toward mental disorders may be a risk factor for suicidality.
-Therefore, we must fight a battle against stigma to sustaining self-esteem, reducing isolation and empowering those suffering from perceived or internalized stigma.
+Therefore, we must fight a battle against stigma to sustain self-esteem, reduce isolation, and empower those suffering from perceived or internalized stigma.

 From a psychosomatic perspective Conti et al. carried out a systematic review analyzing the relationship between Diabetes Mellitus (DM) and suicide by providing a qualitative data synthesis of the studies.
 DM was found to be significantly associated with a marked increase in suicidal behaviors and suicidal ideation, especially in patients with depressive symptoms.
 Authors remark that health-care professionals need to be aware of the higher suicidal risk in some patient subgroups based on the clinical characteristics of DM.

-In conclusion, in this special issue we tried to improve the knowledge on suicide from several different perspectives.
+In conclusion, in this special issue, we tried to improve the knowledge on suicide from several different perspectives.
 The number of published papers demonstrated a great worldwide attention to the topic.
 Today, the suicide is a major concern and we firmly believe that improving knowledge may also improve prevention strategies.
-This is our hope and every subject at risk of suicide deserve all efforts that we can put in place, as clinicians and as human beings.
+This is our hope, and every subject at risk of suicide deserves all efforts that we can put in place, as clinicians and as human beings.